parcio/blog/content/posts/2022/02/clang-llvm-overview/index.md

 1. First of all, we're using static mappings from `IR instruction ==> SelectionDAG node` and the control- and dataflow dependencies we can infer from the IR to build an initial, naive SelectionDAG. [^4]
 2. Now we're applying some basic optimizations on it.
 3. The (still naive) SelectionDAG we now have might not even be runnable on the target CPU.
-Maybe it contains operations that aren't supported or some type doesn't work with the operation used, etc. In other words, it's might be an **illegal** SelectionDAG.
+Maybe it contains operations that aren't supported or some type doesn't work with the operation used, etc. In other words, it might be an **illegal** SelectionDAG.
   So now, as the first step of making it a legal graph, we're going the **legalize** the types.
-  There's two kinds of modifications we can make to the types here:
+  There are two kinds of modifications we can make to the types here:
     - **type promotion** (converting a small type to a larger one)
     - **type expansion** (splitting up a larger type into multiple smaller ones) For example: If the target doesn't support 16-bit integers, we're just going to *promote* it to a 32-bit integer instead.
   Likewise, if it doesn't support 64-bit integers, we're just going to *expand* it to two 32-bit ints instead.
-3. New, we optimize that again.
+3. Now, we optimize that again.
 (Mostly to get rid of redundant operations introduced by type promotion / expansion)
 4. After that, we're going to legalize the operations.
 Targets sometimes have weird, arbitrary constraints for the types that can be used for some operations. (x86 does not support byte-conditional moves, PowerPC does not support sign-extending loads from a 16-bit memory location).
 So we'll apply type promotion and type expansion or some custom, target-specific modifications here to make the SelectionDAG legal.
 5. Optimize again.